6888th Central Postal Directory Battalion: Legacy

 Members of the 6888th Central Postal Directory Battalion were awarded the European African Middle Eastern Campaign Medal, the Good Conduct Medal, and the World War II Victory Medal during their service.
 In 2019, the U.S. Army awarded the 6888th a Meritorious Unit Commendation.

 On February 25, 2009, the battalion was honored at the Women in Military Service for America Memorial at Arlington National Cemetery.
 The event was attended by three former unit members of the 6888th, Alyce Dixon, Mary Ragland, and Gladys Shuster Carter.
 Dixon and Ragland were also honored by President Barack Obama and First Lady Michelle Obama in 2009.

 On March 15, 2016, the 6888th Central Postal Directory Battalion was inducted into the U.S. Army Women's Foundation Hall of Fame.
 (Note: U.S. Army Women's Foundation Hall of Fame, includes partial roster by State) Battalion veteran Elsie Garris attended the induction ceremony.

 On November 30, 2018, Fort Leavenworth dedicated a monument to the women of the 6888th Central Postal Directory Battalion.
 Five women from the battalion—Maybeel Campbell, Elizabeth Johnson, Lena King, Anna Robertson, and Deloris Ruddock—were present at the dedication.

 On May 13, 2019, US Ambassador to the UK Woody Johnson presented a blue plaque to King Edward's School to commemorate the 6888th's achievements while in Birmingham.
 The plaque is now on the itinerary of guided tours organised by Birmingham's Black Heritage Walks Network.

 On February 12, 2021, U.S. Senators Jerry Moran (R-Kan.) and Jacky Rosen (D-Nevada) introduced bipartisan legislation to award the Congressional Gold Medal to the members of the Women's Army Corps who were assigned to the 6888th Central Postal Directory Battalion during World War II.
 U.S. Representative Gwen Moore (D-Wis.) introduced the companion legislation in the House, where it passed unanimously.
 President Biden signed the bill on March 14, 2022.
 Living members of the Battalion were honored in their hometowns.

+In April 2023, the U.S. Army's Fort Lee was renamed for Adams and Lt.
+Gen. Arthur J. Gregg as part of the U.S. Congress' effort to undo 20th-century efforts to name U.S. government assets after figures of the Confederacy.
+The move made Fort Gregg-Adams the only U.S. Army base named after a female Black soldier.
+President Trump re-named the base Fort Lee in June 2025, after Private Fitz Lee, a Buffalo Soldier and Spanish–American War veteran chosen because he shared a surname with the Confederate general.

-Only four members survived until 2024: Romay Davis, Fannie McClendon, Lena King, and Anna Mae Robertson.
+Only five members survived until 2024: Gladys E. Blount, Romay Davis, Fannie McClendon, Lena King, and Anna Mae Robertson.
 Only Fannie McClendon is still living as of July 2025.